 With our fast-passed busy lifestyle, never-ending to-do lists, long hours at work, families to look after, house chores to keep on top of, errands to run, family/friends to catch up with the lists never end.
 It’s easy to put ourselves at the bottom of the list, but what happens if you get sick, run down, get adrenal fatigue and can’t get out of bed for weeks or months?
 Who will run the show?

 Yes, fatigue is very common, but it doesn’t mean it’s normal, especially if it’s not relieved by a good night’s rest.
 There is a difference between feeling tired and being fatigued.
-Tired is temporary, and can be relieved from sleep and some r &r.
-However, feeling tired all day every day which isn’t relieved with sleep and some r & r, that’s no longer temporary.
+Tired is temporary, and can be relieved from sleep and some R&R. However, feeling tired all day every day and finding no relief is a much more serious situation.